jrehor/kcc/README.md

 f:{$[2>#?x;x;,/f'x@=x>rand x]}
 ```

 Okay, it looks like there is almost nothing familiar here, and the whole thing is just creepy.
 But before you head for the fire exit, as so many before you, give yourself a chance.

-Lets take it apart brick by brick, and you will see how *trivial* is is, really:
+Once we take it apart brick by brick, will see how *trivial* it is, really:

 ```q